Post Leaving Certificate Options and the Central Applications Office (CAO)

 All you need to know about the CAO Points System

 Q. How does the system of CAO offers work?

-A. In the first round of offers the student is offered the highest preference which they have listed on their CAO Application to which their points rating entitles them in this year’s round of offers.
+A. In the first round of offers the student is offered the highest preference which they have listed on their CAO Application to which their points rating entitles them in the round of offers.
 Once they have been offered their highest choice, the student is excluded from further consideration for any course which is lower than the place offered.

 The student may still be eligible for a course of higher preference if a place becomes available later on.
 You can make enquiries on www.cao.ie by using the ‘Contact Us’ facility.
-The CAO Handbook also gives examples of how the system of offers works
+The CAO Handbook also gives examples of how the system of offers works.

 - Offer of another course choice further down the CAO list